jacobtomlinson/carte-noire-hugo/README.md

  * [Google Analytics](http://www.google.com/analytics/)

 ## License
-The jekyll theme, HTML, CSS and JavaScript is licensed under GPLv3 (unless stated otherwise in the file).
+The theme, HTML, CSS and JavaScript is licensed under GPLv3 (unless stated otherwise in the file).